picwell/pyboretum/README.md

 ## Getting Started

 In this example, we will use a small public dataset of red wine quality to demonstrate the basic pattern of training and inspecting a _pyboretum_ decision tree.
 The key takeaways are
-* `Splitter` class can be customize to change the variable and cut-point selection rules.
+* `Splitter` class can be customized to change the variable and cut-point selection rules.
 The example shows `MSESplitter` and `MAESplitter` that optimize for the weighted mean squared error (MSE) and mean absolute error (MAE), respectively.
 * `Node` class can be customized to provide different predictions.
 The example shows `MeanNode` for MSE criterion and `MedianNode` for the MAE criterion.
 * `.visualize_tree()` creates a nice visualization of the decision rules